burdy-io/burdy/README.md

 * **Improved Cloud Provider Support** - Besides native support for AWS infrastructure, we are officially announcing native support for DigitalOcean.
 * **Optimized Editors** - Both Headless and Preview Editors are faster then ever.
 * **Improved Localization Capability** - With the unified post/page structure, localization is a second nature of our system.

+## Migration to 2.1
+For migration to take place user will need to run migration scripts, for more details visit https://burdy.io/docs/database under CLI commands section

 ## Breaking Changes
 * Burdy 2.0 is not backwards compatible with Burdy 1.0